-10152176.....3 credits This course is the culmination of all prior coursework.
-Learners form small teams, each identifying, designing, and implementing an attractive and usable software application.
-Project teams each use Agile software development principles to manage their projects, communicate project status, adapt to changing requirements, and overcome technical challenges.
-Students will choose the technology they wish to use in developing their application, and will leverage the Atlassian suite of products to manage their project.
-Additional topics include a review of the Agile software development methodology.
+Learners form self-directed Agile teams working with a client where each team will be responsible for identifying, designing, and implementing a software application.
+Teams will manage their projects, communicate project status, adapt to changing requirements, and overcome technical challenges.
+Students will build their application leveraging the Atlassian suite of products to manage their project.
+Additional topics: Agile software development methodology and team-based communication.

-Prerequisites: Software Architecture 10152175, Web Programming 1 10152155, SQL Development 10156102, Object-Oriented Programming 3 10152123, and Introductory Mobile Application Development 10152160
+Prerequisites: Software Architecture 10152175, Web Programming 1 10152155, SQL Development 10156102, and Introductory Mobile Application 10152160